 When the pasta is almost ready (a minute or two before) taste the sauce and, if necessary, season with salt and pepper.

-Drain the pasta al dente, complete the cooking in the pan, raise the flame to the maximum under the sauce and immediately pour the pasta starting to mix, without mistreating the dough, for at least a minute.
+Drain the pasta very al dente, it will complete the cooking in the pan, raise the heat to the maximum under the sauce and immediately pour the pasta starting to mix, without mistreating the pasta, for at least a minute.